open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

    cd openTelemetry-cpp
    ```

-3. Create a build directory and navigate into it:
+3. Create a build directory and navigate into it.

    ```bash
    mkdir build
    cd build
    ```

-4. In the `build` directory run CMake, to configure and generate the build system:
+4. In the `build` directory run CMake, to configure and generate the build system.

    ```bash
    cmake ..